tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeR_2.md

 ## Structure of _`targets`_ file

 The _`targets`_ file defines all input files (_e.g._ FASTQ, BAM, BCF) and sample comparisons of an analysis workflow.
 The following shows the format of a sample _`targets`_ file included in the package.
 It also can be viewed and downloaded from _`systemPipeR`_'s GitHub repository [here](https://github.com/tgirke/systemPipeR/blob/master/inst/extdata/targets.txt).
-In a target file with a single type of input files, here FASTQ files of single end (SE) reads, the first three columns are mandatory including their column names, while it is four mandatory columns for FASTQ files of PE reads.
+In a target file with a single type of input files, here FASTQ files of single-end (SE) reads, the first three columns are mandatory including their column names, while it is four mandatory columns for FASTQ files of PE reads.
 All subsequent columns are optional and any number of additional columns can be added as needed.

+Users should note here, the usage of targets files is optional when using *systemPipeR's* new CWL interface.
+They can be replaced by a standard YAML input file used by CWL.
+Since for organizing experimental variables targets files are extremely useful and user-friendly.
+Thus, we encourage users to keep using them.

-### Structure of _`targets`_ file for single end (SE) samples
+### Structure of _`targets`_ file for single-end (SE) samples

 ```r